SamuRoj/AREP_Taller_6/README.md

-# Architectural Patterns
+# Secure Application Design

 This project is a simple CRUD system for managing real estate properties.
-It has a basic web application that allows users to perform the following operations on property listings:
+It has a basic web application that allows users to manage property listings, a secure design to ensure integrity and confidentiality and a scalable application by using AWS infrastructure.

-- Create new property listing.
-- Read or view a list of all properties and individual property details.
-- Update existing property details.
-- Delete property listings.

-It has a frontend built with HTML and JavaScript, a REST API backend made with Spring Boot and a database in MySql.
-The backend and the database had been deployed into AWS EC2 instances for the deployment on the cloud.
+The architecture has three primary components:

+- **Server 1:** Apache Server
+The Apache server serves an asynchronous HTML + JavaScript client over a secure connection using TLS.
+Client-side code will be delivered through encrypted channels, ensuring data integrity and confidentiality.

+- **Server 2:** Spring Framework
+The Spring server will handle backend services, offering RESTful API endpoints.
+These services will also be protected using TLS, ensuring secure communication between the client and the backend.

+- **Server 3:** MySql
+The MySql server will receive the petitions from the backend and store them in a database to persist the received information.

 ## Getting Started